 And, clearly, an electric bike doesn’t have a gas engine.

-For example, if you value the riding experience, flexibility and want some exercise from your power assisted vehicle, an electric bicycle might be a better choice.
+For example, if you value the riding experience, and flexibility and want some exercise from your power-assisted vehicle, an electric bicycle might be a better choice.
 It’s also a greener alternative since it doesn’t release toxins into the air.

-However, if you want a high-performance riding experience, a fast commuter vehicle, and don’t mind busy streets or fuel cost, the best decision might be a gas-powered moped.
+However, if you want a high-performance riding experience, a fast commuter vehicle, and don’t mind busy streets or fuel costs, the best decision might be a gas-powered moped.